 The female condom is a pouch with an inner and an outer ring; the inner ring is inserted into the vagina, and the outer ring remains outside and covers the perineum.
-The female condom should be placed no more than 8 h before intercourse and should be left in the vagina for 6 h after intercourse.
+The female condom should be placed no more than 8 hours before intercourse.
 The penis should be carefully guided through the external ring to make sure that the ejaculate is collected in the pouch.

 Only one cervical cap is available in the US.
 It comes in 3 sizes (small, medium, large); size is chosen based on a woman's pregnancy history.
 A health care practitioner must write a prescription before the cervical cap can be used, but it does not require a custom fitting.